roselandroche/github-usercard/README.md

 * Instead of manually creating a list of followers, do it programmatically.
 Create a function that requests the followers data from the API after it has received your data and create a card for each of your followers.
 Hint: you can chain promises.

+* --- I don't have any followers, so I can't practice this.
+But I think you'd be able to go into the followers_url and get an array of objects that could be manipulated and put into a forEach to get the APIs and turn them into cards from there.

 * Look into adding more info as an expanding card.
 You will need to create some new CSS and a button that expands and contracts the card.

 * Look into adding your GitHub contribution graph.
 There are a number of different ways of doing this, this Stack Overflow discussion will get you started: https://stackoverflow.com/questions/34516592/embed-github-contributions-graph-in-website